 My 2015 apiary started with 4 colonies and grew to 18 before the first winter.
 I was about to learn a huge lesson in keeping bees in Maryland.

 I was disappointed.
 I set to learn what I didn’t know about the bees and beekeeping in my new area and made changes and adjustments.
-The second year was way better.
+My second year was way better.

-I started the season again with 4 nucleus colonies (there is a reason for that) and built the apiary to 7 before harvest.
+I started the season again with 4 nucleus colonies and built the apiary to 7 before harvest.
 Harvest was quite good and I entered winter with 10 hives.